Jackabiddle/db-timebanking-app/README.md

 - Users can follow other users
 - Users can see a list of the users they follow
 - Users can see a list of thier followers
-- Users can see a timeline of Community Timebank from people they follow
+- Users can see a timeline of community tasks from people they follow
-- Users can see a ranking of them compared to they follow - who has the fastest speed, most distance, etc.
+- Users can see a ranking of them compared to they follow - who has completed the most tasks, logged the most hours, etc.

 ## Getting Started

 To get started, fork the repo in GitHub.
 Then, clone it to your own computer.

 Run `npm install` to get all the dependencies set up.
 Run `npm start` to start the app.

 > **Note:** running `npm start` will make the app automatically restart when you
 > make changes - no need to constantly stop and restart the server

 At first, the app probably won't run.
 You need to edit database.sqlite to add a `user` table.

 ## Important SQLite thing!!!